eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Minimal Deployment: Developer Workflow (IFP Pattern C)

-A single developer can use ECA to establish trust with ephemeral cloud instances without complex infrastructure.
+This pattern demonstrates that strong, verifiable identity does not require complex infrastructure.
+ECA provides a high-assurance, cryptographically-bound identity with minimal prerequisites, offering security guarantees superior to bearer tokens at a fraction of the operational overhead required to deploy and manage a full identity framework in small-scale environments.

 **Scenario**: Developer needs secure access to temporary cloud VMs for testing.

 - **Binding Factor (BF):** SSH public key + high entropy token
 - **Instance Factor (IF):** VM's assigned `vendor_uuid`
 - **Verifier Factor (VF):** Developer's own laptop